LexBorisoff/web-cli/README.md

 <pre><code>web <em>&lt;values&gt;</em></code></pre>

-Replace *&lt;values&gt;* with space-separated search term keywords to create a web query and open it  in a new browser tab.
+Replace *&lt;values&gt;* with space-separated search term keywords to create a web query.
+The app will then open the query in a new browser tab.

-When not supplying any [options](#query-options) to the command, the app uses the ***default search engine*** to construct the query and the ***default browser*** to open the query in:
+When not supplying any [query options](#query-options) to the command, the app uses the ***default search engine*** to construct the query and the ***default browser*** to open it in:

 * After installation, you get a set of initial search engines that you can use, with Google being the default.
 * The operating system's default browser is used until the browsers configuration is set up.

-You can change these defaults, as well as add new browsers and engines in the app's config files (see [*setting up configuration*](#setting-up-configuration)).
+You can change these defaults, as well as add new browsers and engines in the app's config files (see [*Configuration*](#configuration-setup)).

 # Query Options <a name="query-options"></a>

-Query options give you control over the web queries by overriding the app's defaults.
+Query options give you control over the web queries by overriding program defaults.

 ## Usage <a name="option-usage"></a>